bsc-pm/ompss-ee/source/ompss-ee/README.rst

   $*

 Additionally, you will need to change your running script in order to invoke the your program through the ''trace.sh'' script.
-Athough you can also edit your running script adding all the environment variables related with the instrumentation, it is preferable to use this extra script to easily change in between instrumented and non-instrumented executions.
-When you want to intrument you will need to include ''trace.sh'' before your program execution command line::
+Although you can also edit your running script adding all the environment variables related with the instrumentation, it is preferable to use this extra script to easily change in between instrumented and non-instrumented executions.
+When you want to instrument you will need to include ''trace.sh'' before your program execution command line::

   #!/bin/bash
   export NX_THREADS=1

   ./trace.sh ./cholesky-i 4096 512 1

-Finally, the make utility will generate (if not already present in the directory) other configuration files as it is the case of ''extrae.xml'' file (used to configure extrae plugin in order to get a Paraver trace, see ''trace.sh'' file).
+Finally, the make utility will generate (if not already present in the directory) other configuration files as it is the case of ''extrae.xml'' file (used to configure Extrae plugin in order to get a Paraver trace, see ''trace.sh'' file).

 Job Scheduler: Minotauro